Women in Education

 From an historical perspective this is related to the way domestic and care work were not recognised or included in the early economic models.
 Activities traditionally undertaken by women such as raising children and feeding the family were not seen to create tangible goods that could be bought, traded or sold.

-The early economists decided that such undertakings didn’t contribute to prosperity and consequently that pronouncement has had a sustained negative impact on the value placed on, and wages within, industries where there are more women.
+The early economists decided that such undertakings didn’t contribute to productivity or prosperity and, consequently, that pronouncement has had a sustained negative impact on the value placed on, and wages within, industries where there are more women.

-Women have a vital role to play in this campaign to increase the salary and status of the profession and to improve the working conditions for teachers.
+Women have a vital role to play in Federation’s More than Thanks campaign, seeking to increase the salary and status of the profession and to improve the working conditions for teachers.
 We must be active participants, and leaders, where decisions are being made.
+Talk to your colleagues and ask them to show their support for action on the inquiry’s recommendations and demand more than thanks.

 - Media Releases